tdwg/dwc/docs/rdf/index.md

 <http://arctos.database.museum/guid/MVZ:Mamm:165861>
 ```

 Second, if a provider refers to a resource using an URL that provides data about the resource, the provider SHOULD ensure that the URL does not change over time (e.g., if the content moves to a different server, if the directory structure changes, or if a new version of the database is introduced).
-To improve stability, the information provider MAY use [content negotiation](http://www.w3.org/TR/cooluris/) to redirect the user from a persistent IRI which refers to the resource, to the URL of a web page which describes the resource.
+To improve stability, the information provider MAY use [content negotiation](http://www.w3.org/TR/cooluris/) to redirect the user from a persistent IRI that refers to the resource to the URL of a web page which describes the resource.

 For a more detailed introduction to persistent identifiers, see the [GBIF Beginner's Guide to Persistent Identifiers](https://www.gbif.org/document/80575).